-Despite the Chris Paul heroics this season, the Clippers are not better without Blake.
-They need him for the playoffs.
+Now, it is the PIstons that need Blake Griffin.
+They need All-Star Blake.
 They need him to create space for shooters.
 They need his catch and shoot 12-footer.
 They need his unselfishness.
 They need his rebounds and slams.
-They need his floor presence to give Chris Paul a breath.
-They need his technical fouls.
+They need his floor presence.
+They need his technical fouls and emotion.
 They need defenses isolating on him, freeing up everyone else.
-They need his chemistry with DJ.
+They need his chemistry with Drummond.
 They need Blake Griffin because he is a great talent that is a difference maker.
-Last year in the playoffs, Griffin averaged 25.5 points and 12.7 rebounds a career high.
-That can’t be replaced.
-And so there is concern.
+Last year in the playoffs, Griffin averaged 20.0 points and 6.0 rebounds before injury.